 - 2.1.1 Matters relating to historic contamination along the route within the Compulsory Purchase Order (CPO) will be regulated on a risk basis, in accordance with Model Procedures for the Management of Land Contamination (CLR11) (2004) and in accordance with the objectives of the Water Framework Directive where reasonable and legal to do so. - 2.1.2 Other than materials that are currently subject to Environmental Permitting Regulations or other form of regulatory intervention (via advanced disclosure), all materials (including water) within the CPO area, whether deemed to be of historic disposal origin or otherwise will be regulated as potentially contaminated ground (not waste).
-Subject to risk based, suitable-for-use assessment such materials may be available for potential incorporation into the permanent works. - 2.1.3 Planned re-use of suitable materials should be in accordance with CL:AIRE Definition of Waste Development Industry Code of Practice (v2 011) (DoWCoP).
+Subject to risk based, suitable-for-use assessment such materials may be available for potential incorporation into the permanent works. - Where appropriate, planned re-use of suitable materials should be in accordance with CL:AIRE Definition of Waste Development Industry Code of Practice (v2 011) (DoWCoP).
 Suitable for use can be local area specific taking into account the sensitivity of relative receptors.
 Acceptability criteria may therefore be different, from one location to another, and be defined by site area-specific risk assessment of credible contaminant linkages.
-Materials not suitable in one location may be in another, and movement of suitable materials within the CPO area must be in accordance with CL:AIRE DoWCoP and be controlled via a developed Materials Management Plan (MMP). - 2.1.4 To deal with some contamination treatment of contaminated materials, in-situ or ex-situ, to render the chemical characteristics suitable for use may be required.
+Materials not suitable in one location may be in another, and movement of suitable materials within the CPO area must be in accordance with CL:AIRE DoWCoP and be controlled via a developed Materials Management Plan (MMP).
+A framework for the management, handling and treatment necessary to enable full recovery of wastes regulated under the Environmental Permitting Regulations will be agreed with NRW. - 2.1.4 To deal with some contamination treatment of contaminated materials, in-situ or ex-situ, to render the chemical characteristics suitable for use may be required.
 Such treatment of materials will require Mobile Treatment Permit(s) (MTP). - 2.1.5 Provided suitable for use criteria are fully met, materials that may have initially required regulation as waste, once incorporated into the permanent works in accordance with the pre-planned design shall be deemed "fully recovered".
-Additional regulation as waste will not be required. - 2.1.6 Remedial action delivered by the form of a road design or as a standalone action, will be required in circumstances where land would be statutory contaminated land (Part 2A) and/or risk to relevant receptors would be unacceptable following development. - 2.1.7 Remedial action shall be applied to address contaminant linkages that present unacceptable risk located within the CPO land. - 2.1.8 Neither the construction phase nor as-built condition (Permanent Works) shall cause an unacceptable increase in risk from that presented by existing contamination and existing contaminant linkages. - 2.1.9 Neither the construction phase nor operational phase shall cause any new contamination. - 2.1.10 The form of remedial action and degree of reduction in risk to relevant receptors shall be entitled to consider the historic impairment to receptors beneath the CPO land and local to it and apply the Best Practicable Environmental Option (BPEO) principle.
+Additional regulation as waste will not be required. - 2.1.6 Remedial action delivered by the form of a road design or as a standalone action, will be required in circumstances where land would be statutory contaminated land (Part 2A EPA 1990) and/or risk to relevant receptors would be unacceptable following development. - 2.1.7 Remedial action shall be applied to address contaminant linkages that present unacceptable risk located within the CPO land. - 2.1.8 Neither the construction phase nor as-built condition (Permanent Works) shall cause an unacceptable increase in risk from that presented by existing contamination and existing contaminant linkages. - 2.1.9 Neither the construction phase nor operational phase shall cause any new contamination. - 2.1.10 The form of remedial action and degree of reduction in risk to relevant receptors shall be entitled to consider the historic impairment to receptors beneath the CPO land and local to it and apply the Best Practicable Environmental Option (BPEO)

+principle.
 However, in applying cost/benefit analysis, at all times the objectives of the Water Framework Directive and associated River Basin Management Plans (Severn River Basin District) and guidance within Groundwater Protection: Principles and Practice (GP3) (2013, version 1.1) shall provide the reference point to inform the objectives of remedial design and success criteria to be delivered.